How do I get “THE” Jazz Sound? (or ultimate jazz guitar tone)

 3 – Identify, PLUS Tweak (a little)

 Repeat step 2-3 and make sure you move the knobs “little by little” and that you play and listen a whole lot to what you’re playing.
+It’s great, because on the subconscious level you’re also getting rid of the constant urge to tweak your amp settings!
+We can get used to anything with patience (I have played entire gigs with monitors malfunction.
+Just bite the bullet!)

-About the EQ and “Jazz” Pickups
+Amp Settings: About the EQ and “Jazz” Pickups

 Ok, time for the truth: I set my amp with MIDs very high, and bass and treble very low.
 I’ve always played like that … I feel like chords and melodies come to life this way.
-And the sound I have is always on the verge of cracking (the gain is high, but not distorting yet).
+And the tone I have is always on the verge of cracking (the gain is high, but not distorting yet).

 It’s not because a guitar “looks and smells” like that jazz that it will sound that way to you.
 I know a lot of great local jazz guitarists playing telecasters and others solid bodied guitars.
 I personally play my a** off on a G&L Bluesboy! 🙂